nglange/help-documentation/_userguides/user_accounts.md

 --->

 ## Obtain Access Credentials
 {: #AccessCredentials}

 After you log into Box Panel, you can obtain your Access Credentials and endpoint URL from the Lock Box.
-The credentials and enpoint URL are required when you access the COS Dedicated IBM Managed service by using the API or CLI.
+The credentials and endpoint URL are required when you access the COS Dedicated IBM Managed service by using the API or CLI.

 1. From the Dashboard page, click the **Account** navigation menu on the top of the page.
 2. Then click **Lock Box** from the drop-down list.